 Max: It's at Intech Mode.

-Jenny: Intech Mode are those homophobic pricks who turned down Moira for being "neither fish nor foul."
+Jenny: Intech Mode are those pricks who turned down Moira for being "neither fish nor foul."

 Helena: (laughs) Really?
 That's awfully crass.

 Jenny: So I thought it would be a good article to see if they hire Max.

 Max: It's a better job, actually, it's senior project manager.

 Jenny: Um (obviously has no clue because um, she's Jenny, sees Alice has returned and uses that as a distraction)--Alice!

 Alice: Alright girls, I got it.
 Let's bust.